 The UMSON Nursing Informatics master's specialty prepares nursing professionals to enhance the quality of patient care and outcomes through the development, implementation, and evaluation of information tools.
 Increasing demand for the adoption of electronic information systems is creating a growing need for nursing informatics in health care organizations and businesses that develop and sell health care information technology.
 As a graduate of this specialty, you will be able to analyze nursing information requirements, design system alternatives, manage information technology, identify and implement user-training strategies, and evaluate the effectiveness of clinical and/or management information systems in health care.
 You will also be prepared to be a leader in the conceptualization, design, and research of computer-based information systems in health care organizations and in the informatics industry.

 UMSON offers the post-BSN route for obtaining a master’s degree with the Nursing Informatics specialty.
-Doctoral degrees (DNP and PhD) and a post-master’s (non-degree) option are also offered.
+Doctoral degrees (DNP and PhD) and a post-master’s certificate are also offered.
 Full-time and part-time plans are available.
 This specialty is available online.

 We invite our students to participate in the Summer Institute in Nursing Informatics Conference.

 This course scheduling and sequencing is for students who will begin the program in spring 2014.
 Students who began the program prior to spring 2014, click here to see your course sequencing and scheduling.
 Students who were admitted in spring 2014, NURS 622 and NURS 659 will replace NRSG 780 and NRSG 782.

 The nursing core courses may be taken in any sequence:

 |NRSG 780: Population Health and Promotion||Fall, Spring, Summer|